Adamant-im/adamant-coinoptimus/README.md

-ADAMANT CoinOptimus is free self-hosted cryptocurrency trade bot.
+ADAMANT CoinOptimus is a free self-hosted cryptocurrency trade bot.

 # For whom

 CoinOptimus targets:

-* Non-professional traders, who doesn't require comprehensive set up and analyze tools
+* Non-professional traders who don't require comprehensive setup and analysis tools
-* Traders who don't want to trust third party tools — CoinOptimus is self-hosted
+* Traders who don't want to trust third-party tools — CoinOptimus is self-hosted
 * Crypto enthusiasts who trade from time to time and want to automate some parts
-* Crypto project owners, market makers, exchanges: with ladder trade strategy, the bot fills order book/ depth/ liquidity
+* Crypto project owners, market makers, and exchanges: with the ladder trade strategy, the bot fills order books/ depth/ liquidity

 # Features